okkur/syna/exampleSite/content/fragments/content/docs.md

 #### summary
 *type: string*

-The value is not required, but if set the summary displayed in the List fragment would use this value.
+Ability to override the generated default summary by Hugo to be displayed in fragments such as List.

 #### asset
 *type: asset object*